RSS

 • Help you thoroughly understand the marketplace.
 What to expect and design a step-by-step process!

-• Alert you about homes for sale that are not on MLS yet, or a private sale.
+• Alert you to homes for sale that are not on the MLS yet or in private sale.

 • If you don’t live in London, we preview homes to ensure that driving to London is worthwhile.

-• We do not use AI or pre-programmed search algorithms for searches.
-We review every listing that may fit your price, style, and comfort zone.
+• We do not use AI or pre-programmed search algorithms.
+We review every listing that may fit your price range, style, and comfort level.

 • Recommend whether it is worth your time to view!

-• We can help you secure or guide you to a better lender for a smoother transaction, as well as reputable home appraisers, service trades, law firms and movers.
+• We can help you secure a better lender and guide you to reputable home appraisers, service trades, law firms, and movers for a smoother transaction.

 The real estate market in London, Ontario, is vibrant and ever-changing.
 Having an advocate on your side is prudent.
 Wise and savvy home buyers know the market, the prices, and what they want.
 They are willing to act when they are willing, not when it rains!